 Assuming the error was successfully logged, it will create a file called “debug.log”.
 This is where you will find the errors.
 Right-click on this file and hit “View/Edit” which will download that the text file to your computer.

 Once you have the file open you will see something like you see below.
 You are going to look for errors that will contain the word “Fatal”.

-A fatal error is very likely to cause the functionality of your website to be affected.
-You will likely see other errors like “notices” or “warnings”, they will not necessarily cause a the functionality of your website to be affected, but they should still be addressed.
+A fatal error will most likely be the source of the 500 error.
+You may see other errors like “notices” or “warnings” – these will not necessarily cause the functionality of your website to be affected, but they should still be addressed.

-The above is an example of a debug.log file, the two things that you should really keep an eye out in order to really diagnose the problems are as follows: The arrow on the left shows the kind of error, this is where you would see a fatal error if you are having a grave problem.
+The above is an example of a debug.log file.
+The two things that you should look for to really diagnose the problem are as follows: The arrow on the left shows the kind of error – this is where you would see a fatal error if you are having a grave problem.
 The arrow on the right is the location of the file that contains the error.
-Most of the times, it will be an error with either a plugin or a theme.
-At that point you want to fix that.
+Most of the time it will be an error with either a plugin or a theme.
+At that point, you want to fix that.
 If you are not sure how to, contact the developer who created that plugin or theme and they should be able to help you out.
-In the meantime, it would be a good idea to deactivate that plugin and/or theme till you get it resolve.
+In the meantime, it would be a good idea to deactivate that plugin and/or theme untill you get it resolved.